 Boquete is a small town on the Caldera River, in the green mountain highlands of Panama, 60 kilometres from Costa Rica.
 The town is best known for its abundance of coffee farms and Volcano Baru, Central America’s highest volcano that offers views of both the Pacific and Caribbean ocean from the top.
-Boquete is an adventure packed destination offering just about an activity you can think of from Zip lining, horse riding, ATV tours, rock climbing, river rafting, you name it, you can do it in Boquete.
+Boquete is an adventure packed destination offering just about any activity you can think of, from Zip lining, horse riding, ATV tours, rock climbing, river rafting, you name it, you can do it in Boquete.
 I loved the little town of Boquete as I love hiking and recommend visiting if you are passing through Panama.

-Things to do in Boquete
+Things to do in Boquete Panama

 Hike Volcano Baru: Panamas highest point and only volcano.
 This strenuous 28km return trip hike offers views of the Pacific Ocean, Caribbean Ocean and Costa Rica.
 The hike is tough and in poor weather may not be worth it.

 Tour Coffee Farms: Boquete is nestled amongst many coffee farms.
 I love coffee and had no knowledge of its production so I really enjoyed the tour and information I learnt.
 To any coffee lovers, take the tour.
 Not only do you get a wealth of information on coffee production, you also get to enjoy the freshest cup of coffee possible.